repulsio/TRELLIS.2/GUIDE.md

 . ./setup.sh --new-env --basic --flash-attn --nvdiffrast --nvdiffrec --cumesh --o-voxel --flexgemm
 ```

+> [!IMPORTANT]
+> Here is the [link to the diff](https://github.com/microsoft/TRELLIS.2/compare/main...repulsio:repulsio/hyperstack) between
+>
+> - the official `microsoft/TRELLIS.2 - main` and
+> - my fork `repulsio/TRELLIS.2 - repulsio/hyperstack`

+> [!NOTE]
+> The above command creates a Conda virtual environment named `trellis2` and activates it.
+>
+> All of the below commands expect that the virtual environment `trellis2` is activated.
+>
+> If you need to reactivate it, run `conda activate trellis2`.

 > [!WARNING]
 > Because of the error:
 > > AttributeError: module 'PIL._webp' has no attribute 'HAVE_WEBPANIM'